Rebuilding the refugee resettlement program

 When refugees come to the USA through the resettlement program, they have already fled to another country to seek asylum.
 Some refugees live in refugee camps and others in urban settings in this country of first asylum.
 Less than 1% of refugees are ever resettled in a third country like the USA.

 An asylum seeker is someone who has been forced to leave their home country for the same fears.
 They are coming to a safer place to seek protection – also known as asylum.
 If someone is an asylum seeker in this country, that means they have been able to make it to a U.S. border to ask for protection.

 If asylum seekers are given an opportunity to go to immigration court, they must go through a long process to prove that their asylum claim is true and meets the requirements of US law.
 This can take years.
 Once an asylum case is approved, the person will receive the legal status of asylee, with the same rights as a refugee.

 Both processes of seeking humanitarian protection are protected under U.S. law.
 Even though it is legal to come to the US border to ask for asylum, right now the U.S. government is using a special health exception rule – called Title 42 – to stop asylum seekers from accessing this process.
 Because of this, currently only unaccompanied minors are able to access the asylum system and there is still a lot of work to be done to make sure that these children are cared for and reunited with loved ones quickly.

 Although today USAHello is proud to serve immigrants of all backgrounds, we were originally founded as the Refugee Center Online.
 Many former refugees play vital roles in our board of directors and advisory councils.

-We look forward to supporting refugees coming to the USA.
-We are also here to help the organizations and volunteers around the country who welcome refugees.
-They play a central role in helping refugees adjust to life in the United States.
+We look forward to supporting refugees and asylum seekers coming to the USA.
+We are also here to help the organizations and volunteers around the country who welcome refugees and asylum seekers.
+They play a central role in helping our new neighbors adjust to life in the USA.